Marshall has retired from the G-League, Chris Reichert of 2 Ways & 10 Days reports.

 Although coach Brett Brown was initially counting on Marshall to claim the starting role at point guard upon returning from a torn ACL in December, the 24-year-old's ineffectiveness ultimately led the team to trade for Ish Smith, who has been a godsend since arriving from New Orleans.
 Since Smith's acquisition, Marshall has also been passed up on the depth chart by T.J.
 McConnell, who has excelled in a backup capacity, leaving no minutes available for Marshall.
 As a result, Marshall, who hasn't played in five of the team's last six games, will likely require a Smith or McConnell injury before reclaiming a rotation spot.

 Marshall still hasn't been cleared to take part in both ends of back-to-back sets, thereby allowing Tony Wroten another start at the point.
-However, expect Marshall to fill that role Wednesday, while Wroten sits out that day for rest.
+However, expect Marshall to fill that role Wednesday.

 Marshall is averaging 4.0 points (41.2 FG, 28.6 3Pt), 4.5 assists, 1.3 rebounds, and 0.8 steals in 17 minutes per game through four games.
 76ers' coach Brett Brown stated that the starting spot is Marshall's to lose, and it will be interesting to see what kinds of stat-lines he produces once he is able to play more than 20 minutes, which has been his restriction thus far this season.
 Marshall, Tony Wroten, and T.J.
 McConnell essentially split the minutes available at point guard on Sunday, but if Wroten spends more time at the two it's possible Marshall could soon be seeing a healthy load of minutes as the 76ers' lead ball-handler.